khatrisid/Interview_Questions/README.rst

 There are many built-in packages such as java, lang, awt, javax, swing, net, io, util, sql etc. |

-Advantage of Java Package |
+Advantage of Java Package. |
 1) Java package is used to categorize the classes and interfaces so that they can be easily maintained. |

 2) Java package provides access protection. |